qatkk/VerifyUTXO/README.md

 ## Temporary Files

 The code will mount the current directory to include the files created and changed by the regtest in the ./data folder.
-The dumped UTXO set can also be found in this folder under the format "./data/regtest/utxo-set-{block height}.dat" signifying which block height the UTXO set belongs to.
+The dumped UTXO set can also be found in this folder under the format "./data/regtest/utxo-set-{block height}.dat" indicating which block height the UTXO set belongs to.

 Upon running the prover, an inputs.json file will be created containing the public and private inputs neccassary to create the witness and proof for the general circuit "./circuits/circuit.circom".